 The program is video based, using the Sesame Beginnings videos.
-The class includes a hands-on visitation component, in which the incarcerated teen parent will be able to see his or her child.
+The class includes a hands-on visitation component, in which the incarcerated teen parent plays with his or her child.
 The visits serve as an incentive, not only to learn about parenting, but also for improved behavior in the facility and participation in habilitative activities.
 The training also includes an instruction manual for the teacher.
-It doesn’t require a trained parent educator, which might be unavailable to some county systems.

 - Increased contact with the community outside of Juvenile Hall is a benefit to detainees;